samuelfneumann/GoLearn/README.md

 - [ ] Cartpole needs documentation finished
 - [ ] Cartpole tasks need documentation finished
 - [ ] UniformStarter needs documentation
+- [ ] TileCoding and TileCoder could benefit from improved documentation

 - [ ] Should environment Enders and Starters each have their own package